Skip to main content

 Independence and quality, underpinned by our Shared Values, are essential to Deloitte’s objectivity, integrity, impartiality, responsibility to the investing public, and ability to attract and retain clients.
 Standards for independence are shaped by legislation, regulations, professional requirements, and public expectations.
 Maintaining independence in fact and appearance is a professional obligation to which all Deloitte people must adhere.

-• International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants (IESBA);
+• International Code of Ethics for Professional Accountants (including International Independence Standards) issued by the International Ethics Standards Board for Accountants;

-When national or regional requirements are more restrictive than the requirements in the Deloitte Global policies, Deloitte firms and their people must meet those jurisdictions’ requirements as well.
+When local requirements are more restrictive than Deloitte Global policies, Deloitte firms and their people must also adhere to those jurisdictions’ requirements.

 Contacts